upandrun is a project to raise the awareness of the global problem of pain

 - Snowdonia Maverick Series September

-- North Downs Way loop 90k Wye to Wye October solo
+- North Downs Way loop 90k Wye to Wye October

 UP exists to improve lives and society